-Applicant may stop decision making period to make representations
+3.5.9 Applicant may stop decision making period to make representations

-- 3.5.9.(1) If the applicant wishes to make representations to a referral agency about the agency's response, the applicant may, by written notice given to the assessment manager, for not more than 3 months, stop the decision making period at any time before the decision is made. - (2) If a notice is given, the decision making period stops the day the assessment manager receives the notice. - (3) The applicant may withdraw the notice at any time.
+- (1) If the applicant wishes to make representations to a referral agency about the agency's response, the applicant may, by written notice given to the assessment manager, for not more than 3 months, stop the decision making period at any time before the decision is made. - (2) If a notice is given, the decision making period stops the day the assessment manager receives the notice. - (3) The applicant may withdraw the notice at any time.

-Applicant may stop decision making period to request chief executive's assistance
+3.5.10 Applicant may stop decision making period to request chief executive's assistance

+- (1) The applicant may, at any time before the application is decided- - (a) by written notice (the "request") given to the chief executive, ask the chief executive to resolve conflict between 2 or more concurrence agency responses containing conditions the applicant is satisfied are inconsistent; and - (b) by written notice given to the assessment manager, for not more than 3 months, stop the decision making period. - (2) The request must identify the conditions in the concurrence agency responses the applicant is satisfied are inconsistent.

+56 Under section 3.3.17, a concurrence agency may, with the agreement of the applicant, amend its response.
-- 3.5.10.(1) The applicant may, at any time before the application is decided- - (a) by written notice (the "request") given to the chief executive, ask the chief executive to resolve conflict between 2 or more concurrence agency responses containing conditions the applicant is satisfied are inconsistent; and - (b) by written notice given to the assessment manager, for not more than 3 months, stop the decision making period. - (2) The request must identify the conditions in the concurrence agency responses the applicant is satisfied are inconsistent. - (3) After receiving the request, the chief executive must give a notice acknowledging receipt of the request to the applicant and each affected concurrence agency. - (4) In responding to the request, the chief executive may, after consulting the concurrence agencies, exercise all the powers of the concurrence agencies necessary to reissue 1 or more concurrence agency responses to address any inconsistency. - (5) If the chief executive reissues a concurrence agency response, the chief executive must give the response to the applicant and give a copy of the response to-

-- (a) the affected concurrence agency; and

-- (b) the assessment manager.

-- (6) The applicant may withdraw the notice given under subsection (1)(b) at any time.
+- (3) After receiving the request, the chief executive must give a notice acknowledging receipt of the request to the applicant and each affected concurrence agency. - (4) In responding to the request, the chief executive may, after consulting the concurrence agencies, exercise all the powers of the concurrence agencies necessary to reissue 1 or more concurrence agency responses to address any inconsistency. - (5) If the chief executive reissues a concurrence agency response, the chief executive must give the response to the applicant and give a copy of the response to- - (a) the affected concurrence agency; and - (b) the assessment manager. - (6) The applicant may withdraw the notice given under subsection (1)(b) at any time.